doctrine-extensions/DoctrineExtensions/doc/ip_traceable.md

 }
 ```

-Now few operations to get it all done:
+Now a few operations to get it all done:

 ```php
 <?php